 Note: Youth volunteers under the age of 14 must be supervised by an adult when volunteering with the City’s Parks & Community Services Department.
 For volunteers ages 14-17, please bring this service agreement (PDF-162 kb) with parent/guardian signature to the volunteer event.

 Adopt a Traffic Circle is a great way to keep Kirkland attractive by maintaining the traffic circles in our intersections.
 Help is needed to weed, clear, and maintain traffic circles in all areas of the city.
 Adopt one and make it your own, or volunteer on a short-term basis to help us keep them maintained.
-City contact: David Gourlie at 425.587.3867.
+Contact: David Gourlie at 425.587.3867.

 Volunteers are a vital part of the City’s public safety efforts.
 The City is fortunate to have trained emergency response and crime prevention volunteers.